0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 Similarly, we can generate a gas report for this test using `forge test --match-contract SstoreCostTest --gas-report`.
 Executing this command reveals a gas cost of 22,238, 2,338, 5,138, and 5,138 respectively.

 As expected, setting `x` from its default value of zero to a non-zero value the most expensive.
 Conversely, it is the cheapest when you try to update `x` to the same value.
-This is considered a no-op so you only need to pay for (cold) accessing the storage slot.
+This is considered a no-op so you only need to pay for a cold access (2,100 gas) and a non-zero to non-zero storage update (100 gas).

 Astute readers may notice that the cost for the `setX()` function of the last two scenarios is identical.This is because, with optimizations enabled, the compiler is smart enough to recognize that earlier assignments in the `MultipleSstores` contract can be disregarded.
 If compiler optimization is disabled in the foundry.toml file, you will able to see the additional gas costs arising from the multiple assignments.